sreenathsnv/triv_training/OOPS.md

 ```

+### Exception class

+Exception class is the parent class for all the Exceptions.
+To handle unhandled exceptions and unknown exceptions , Exception class can be used.

 ### finally block
 - Irrespective of exceptions this block will execute
 - try can be either with  catch alone or with finally alone or with both